 Started in 2006 to provide an alternative cash crop to growing opium, Saffron today works in 4 provinces, supporting 25 villages and 800+ farmers.

-Saffron has a perfect location overlooking the Mekong river.
-The friendly staff and the delicious food and drink on offer make this a must-visit stop while in Luang Prabang.
-Choose between a seat overlooking the Mekong River, a seat downstairs watching the Laos day slowly pass you by or head upstairs if you prefer aircon and read about some of the stories about the farmers.
+Saffron has a perfect location overlooking the coffee-coloured Mekong River.
+The friendly staff and delicious food and drinks make Saffron a must when visiting Luang Prabang.
+Sit outside and watch life on the river slowly pass you by, or go upstairs to get some aircon and read some of the stories about the farmers involved in the project.

-Whether you want an early morning coffee (or tea!), brunch, lunch or an afternoon sweet treat, Saffron coffee has you covered.
+Whether you are after an early morning coffee (or tea!), brunch, lunch or a sweet afternoon treat, Saffron is the place to be.

-For those looking for a sweet, gluten-free choice, try the gluten-free chocolate brownie.
+For those needing a sweet, gluten-free choice, try the gluten-free chocolate brownie.
 Be warned the brownies are moorish!

-Saffron is also famous for the Tamarind tart, which is almost a meal in itself.
-If you are not familiar with the tart kick of tamarind, then this apple and tamarind delight is a real treat.
+Saffron is also famous for tamarind tart, which is almost a meal in itself!
+If you are not familiar with the tart taste of tamarind, then this apple tamarind delight is a delicious treat.
 Yes, it tastes as good as it looks!

 And for those looking for gingerbread pancakes or mango french toast to kickstart your day, then Saffron has those too.